-The aim of this article is to contribute to our understanding of the individual drivers of first-time activism, revisiting the framework offered by Verhulst and Walgrave, but also going beyond it, both methodologically and conceptually.
-A chief methodological limitation of previous attempts to study the mobilization of novice protesters on the basis of surveys of demonstrators is the absence of data on nonprotesters.
-The process of recruiting novice protesters involves the mobilization of people without previous involvement, and thus the comparison of new protesters with nonprotesters should play a crucial role in any analysis.
-Conceptually, we contrast Verhulst and Walgrave's assumptions on the profile of new protesters with an alternative approach, derived from the wider theoretical literature on the recruitment of new members to other forms of political behavior (Rothenberg 1988, 1992).
-In particular, when applying theoretical insights about how new members join campaign organizations to the study of protest behavior, we might expect to find that new protesters are more similar to the general population than they are to established protesters-exactly the opposite of what Verhulst and Walgrave (2009) propose.
+The aim of this paper is to contribute to our understanding of the individual drivers of first-time activism, revisiting the framework offered by Verhulst and Walgrave but also going beyond it, both methodologically and conceptually.
+Methodologically, a chief limitation of previous attempts to study the mobilisation of novice protesters on the basis of surveys of demonstrators is the absence of data on non-protesters.
+The process of recruiting novice protesters involves the mobilisation of people without previous involvement, and thus the comparison of new protesters with non-protesters should play a crucial role in any analysis.
+Conceptually, we propose to contrast Verhulst and Walgrave's assumptions on the profile of new protesters with an alternative approach, derived from the wider theoretical literature on the recruitment of new members to other forms of political behaviour (Rothenberg 1988, 1992).
+In particular, applying insights from how new members join campaigning organizations to protest behaviour would suggest that protest debutants will be more similar to the general population rather than to established protesters, exactly the opposite of what Verhulst and Walgrave (2009) propose.

 Greece offers an ideal setting to explore the dynamics of first-time protest participation.
-Stimulated by the government's austerity measures to meet the demands of the European Union and the International Monetary Fund (IMF), hundreds of thousands of people took to the streets in 2010 and a total of seven general strikes were called.
-While the occurrence of anti-austerity protests in the face of major cuts in public expenditure is hardly surprising and follows a well-established pattern (Ponticelli and Voth 2011), the key question that will determine the wider political impact of this movement arguably concerns the nature of the protesters.
-If the popular image of the 2010 protests in Greece as being dominated by leftwing trade unionists and political activists is correct, then the significance of the protests may be rather limited.
-However, given the huge numbers of participants, the movement may have mobilized a large number of people who have not previously been involved in protest.
-To what extent are we seeing a widespread protest movement that transcends traditional political boundaries and goes beyond the "usual suspects?"
-An analysis of the identity of these new protesters is crucial for a proper understanding of the Greek anti-austerity protest movement, including its implications for Greek politics and for other countries that may face similarly radical austerity measures.
+Stimulated by the government's austerity measures in order to meet the demands of the European Union and the International Monetary Fund (IMF), hundreds of thousands of people took the streets in 2010 in demonstrations and a total of seven general strikes were called.
+While the occurrence of anti-austerity protests in the face of major cuts in public expenditure is hardly surprising and follows a well-established pattern (Ponticelli and

+Voth 2011), the key question which will determine the wider political impact of this movement arguably concerns the nature of protesters.
+If the popular image of the 2010 protests in Greece as dominated by left-wing trade unionists and political activists is correct, then the significance of the protests may be rather limited.
+However, given the huge numbers of participants, the possibility arises that the movement may have mobilized a large number of people who have not previously been involved in protest.
+To what extent are we seeing a widespread protest movement that transcends traditional political boundaries and goes beyond the 'usual suspects'?
+Crucial for a proper understanding of the Greek anti-austerity protest movement, including its implications for Greek politics as well as for other countries that may face similarly radical austerity measures, is thus an analysis of the identity of these new protesters.

-The unusually large size of the Greek demonstrations enabled us to analyze protest using a general population survey conducted in December 2010, which asked our respondents a series of questions about their engagement in the anti-austerity movement.
-This allows us not only to distinguish between new protesters who had never taken part in this type of action before and protest "veterans" who were mobilized again, but also to compare protesters with nonprotesters.
+Unusually, the size of the Greek movement enables us to analyse protest with the help of a general population survey, conducted in December 2010, which asked our respondents a series of questions about their engagement in the anti-austerity movement.
+This allows us not only to distinguish between 'new' protesters, who had never taken part in this type of action before, and protest 'veterans', who were mobilized again, but also to compare protesters with non-protesters.